Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 ## beginCombo() {: #infinity.ui.beginCombo_function .doc-function}

 Begins a new combo box with the specified label, preview value, and combo flags.
+Returns a boolean indicating whether the combo box was successfully created.

 Signature:
 ```